-- Residential students will be required to purchase a seven day Anytime Dining meal plan in fall 2019. - Residential students may add additional Dining Dollars or ClipperCash to their meal plans. - ◆ Day passes will also be sold separately for \$19.99/day to commuter students (or any other potential meal plan holder or diner) who wish to purchase them.
+- Residential students will be required to purchase a seven day Anytime Dining meal plan in Fall 2020.
+The default plan will be the Silver Plan, but students may opt up to the Gold or Platinum plans. - Residential students may add additional Dining Dollars or ClipperCash to their meal plans. - ◆ Day passes will also be sold separately to commuter students (or any other potential meal plan holder or diner) who wish to purchase them.
 The day passes vary from traditional guest passes in that they would allow meal plan holders to bring one guest in over a 24 hour period so that if a meal plan holder is working on a project with a commuter student, they can study/work together in the Marsh Anytime Dining/Social Engagement Commons or Lower North Anytime Dining/Social Engagement Commons. - ◆ The Contractor will be required to promote the meal plans online and make sure that the Anytime Dining plans are clearly available for anyone to purchase (e.g. commuter students, faculty, staff, etc.), with the goal of selling a larger number of voluntary plans. - The Contractor will be required to feature and promote the Anytime Dining Gold meal plan for voluntarily buy up to Unlimited Platinum meal plans.